LacunaSoftware/PkiSuiteSamples/java/README.md

 --------------

-A sample for a Java web application using the Spring Boot framework can be found in the folder [springboot](springboot).
+A sample for a Java web application using the Spring Boot framework can be found in the folder [springmvc](springmvc).
 The sample uses spring boot to provide a self-contained web application, not requiring a web server installed.
 The only requirement is **having a JDK installed**.

 To config this project, follow these steps: